-A manuscript style sheet can prove invaluable for keeping track of important details, and especially so for a series.
-As an author, the style sheet you create can range from formal to informal.
+The use of a story bible or manuscript style sheet template can prove invaluable for keeping track of important details in a book, and even more so when it comes to an entire series.
+Such forms can range from formal to informal.
 The key is finding a system that works for you.
+To hasten that process, I’ve included templates that can help kickstart this process.
 Passing one along to your editor is always appreciated, but not always practical for busy authors.

 How do you keep track of pertinent details when working on large writing projects?
 Have you ever created a style sheet or received one from an editor?

 Please share responsibly.
 Jeri Walker, 2015.
 Post updated May 2019.